 High-dose baclofen for alcohol treatment

-Oliver Ameisen, an associate professor of medicine and cardiologist at Weill Medical College of Cornell University, reported in Alcohol and Alcoholism that he successfully used high-dose baclofen as an alcohol treatment and achieved complete and prolonged suppression of symptoms of his own alcohol dependence (2005).
+Oliver Ameisen, an associate professor of medicine and cardiologist at Weill Medical College of Cornell University, reported in Alcohol and Alcoholism that he successfully used high-dose baclofen for alcohol treatment and achieved complete and prolonged suppression of symptoms of his own alcohol dependence (2005).

 Ameisen had been diagnosed with alcohol dependence and comorbid anxiety disorder.
 He reports that his anxiety disorder preceded his addiction to alcohol.
 He had tried other medications for alcohol dependence with no success.
 Ameisen decided to try baclofen, a gamma-amino butyric acid receptor agonist that is used to control spasticity.
 Previous research showed that baclofen had reduced alcohol craving in alcohol dependent patients and suppressed cocaine self-administration in rats; baclofen has also been used to treat anxiety disorders.
 Previous animal research showed that the motivation-suppressing effect of baclofen was dose-dependent.
 Ameisen postulated that at high doses, baclofen might suppress alcohol craving.